TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Monteverde.md

 <br />

-Then, we put this `usernames` into a file:
+Then, we put these `usernames` into a file:

 <br />